How

 said, an initial diagnosis can be carried out by a

-a simple symptoms questionnaire
+patient answering a simple symptoms questionnaire prior

 to seeing a certified phycisian.